gerhynes/eleventy-portfolio/src/projects/sourdough-sensei.md

 title: "Sourdough Sensei"
 summary: "Like a lot of people, I got really into sourdough in 2020.
 I made this app to help me bake delicious bread by putting all my recipes and schedules in one place."
 image: /images/sourdough-sensei.jpg
-imageAlt: "Screenshots of sourdough bread app"
+imageAlt: "Screenshot of sourdough bread app"
 tech:
   - "React.js"
   - "Firebase"